oracle-livelabs/oml/oml-restapi-services/introduction/introduction.md

 ## About this Workshop

-In this workshop, you will explore the REST APIs for Oracle Machine Learning Services.
-The REST API for Oracle Machine Learning Services provides REST API endpoints hosted on Oracle Autonomous Database.
-Using the REST APIs, you will learn how to deploy an ONNX format model, perform scoring, score a mni batch record using the Cognitive image functionality, create and run a data monitoring and model monitoring job to deploy a model, and run a data bias detection job.
+In this workshop, you will explore the REST APIs for Oracle Machine Learning (OML) Services.
+The REST API for OML Services provides REST API endpoints hosted on Oracle Autonomous Database.
+Using the REST APIs, you will learn how to deploy an ONNX format model, perform scoring, create and run a data monitoring and model monitoring job to deploy a model, and run a data bias detection job.

-Estimated Workshop Time: 02 hours
+Estimated Workshop Time: 2 hours

 ### Objectives

 In this workshop, you will learn how to:

-* Use OML Services:
+* Use OML Services REST API:
     * Obtain an authentication token to use OML Services via REST endpoints
     * Deploy an ONNX format models and perform scoring
-    * Score a Mini Batch Using Cognitive Image Functionality in Oracle Machine Learning Services
-    * Create and Run a Data Bias Detection Job Using Oracle Machine Learning REST API
     * Create and Run a Data Monitoring Job Using OML Services REST API
     * Create and Run a Model Monitoring Job Using OML Services REST API
+    * Create and Run a Data Bias Detection Job Using OML Services REST API